tibbotech/tibbotech.github.io/plus1_layers/ba.md

 More described at [HowTo:Build](build).

 ## Slow VM Recommendations
 1) Add RAM.
-Ideally it shoul have 6 GB of RAM, but 4-5 GB is OK too;
+Ideally it should have 6 GB of RAM, but 4-5 GB is OK too;
 2) add more SWAP (up to 8 GB) and check if the VM is really using it;
 3) make sure if your image is attached to SATA drive with "OS disk cache" option enabled;
 4) add separate VDI or VHD disk image with FIXED size of 100 GB and mount it to /disk2;